CambridgeStateMachines/bitcoin_math/README.md

 Acknowledgements
 ================

 The BIP39 word list, and the source code for the cryptographic hash functions (RIPEMD160, SHA256, SHA512, HMAC-SHA512), were copied from various third party Github repositories, with a few minor modifications for readability e.g. conversion of inline functions into standalone functions.
+The pricipal source was Olivier Gay's 2005 implementation of sha2 and hmac_sha2 in C.

 The majority of the original source code in `bitcoin_math` relates to arbitrary precision integer math which is required to implement the elliptic curve functions used in Bitcoin to convert private keys into public keys.